rnkn/portfolio/bio.md

 layout: default
 ---

-Paul W. Rankin (b.
+William Rankin (b.
 1984, Australia) is a writer, filmmaker and video artist.

 He has collaborated with internationally renowned artists including